 FOOD!
 Gifts Men Actually Want When Stuck in Hospital

-I think we can all agree that hospital food is no good.
+I think we can all agree that hospital food is not good.
 It just doesn’t taste good at all.
-But, do you know what does taste good?
+But, do you know what does taste good? (#pdlink) Steak.

 (Psst!
 Be sure to check ahead for diet restrictions!)

-Another great product is a gift of snacks – I like the Crave Box (#paidlink).
+Another great product is a gift of snacks – I like the (#pdlink) Crave Box.
 These are such a cute and fun idea, and there are a variety of boxes to match different cravings.
 Filled with 50 salty and sweet snacks, there’s always something good to snack on!
-And it’s not too expensive!
+And it’s affordable.

 If you are short on time, headed to the hospital, and don’t have time to pre-order something, run into the closet grocery store and grab a candy bar bouquet.
 Always a hit – I promise!

-Of course, a supply of his favorite coffee (#paidlink) might be the smallest gift that packs the biggest punch!
+Of course, a supply of his (#pdlink) favorite coffee might be the smallest gift that packs the biggest punch!

 It’s no secret being in a hospital or care facility is boring.
 If you’re wondering what to send a man (instead of flowers), bring something for your male friend to do to fill the time.
 A great way to put some great little gifts together is to make a get well gift basket for him.

 Clothing – More Gifts Men Actually Want When Stuck in the Hospital

 Clothing can be an excellent gift for hospital patients.
-But, the best clothing gift for a person in the hospital may not be exactly what you’re thinking of right now.
+But, the best clothing gift for a person in the hospital may not be what you’re thinking of right now.
 While official sports team gear or brand name clothes might be what your friend likes to wear, it’s not the best gift right now.

 Ever try eating while sitting in a bed or reclined chair?

-No, the clothing-related get well gifts that men appreciate during a long stay are basics that are stretchy, soft and comfortable (and easy to put on or take off).
+No, the clothing-related get well gifts that men appreciate during a long stay are clothing basics that are stretchy, soft and comfortable (and easy to put on or take off).

-Especially helpful if a patient is doing therapy, non-skid socks (#paidlink) are a priceless gift during recovery.
+Especially helpful if a patient is doing therapy, (#pdlink) non-skid socks are a priceless gift during recovery.
 It helps by keeping his feet warm and prevents his feet from sliding while walking around.

-Pocket t-shirts (#paidlink) are helpful as well.
+Also helpful (#pdlink) pocket t-shirts are .
 First, it’s not a hospital gown!
 And, second, a little pocket is handy if he has little items to keep track of while navigating medical equipment while he walks.

-Finally, not really clothing, but a bag with a zipper (#paidlink) is a helpful and convenient way to keep things together, close by, and safe while stuck in a small hospital room.
+Finally, not really clothing, but (#pdlink) a bag with a zipper is a helpful and convenient way to keep things together, close by, and safe while stuck in a small hospital room.

 In closing, having to stay in the hospital or facility for a long time is never fun or pleasant.
-But there are certainly some affordable gifts that you can give to make that stay more enjoyable – or at least bearable.
+But there are certainly some great gifts for patients that can help make their stay more enjoyable – or at least bearable.

-In fact, I recommend you start with that!
+In fact, when it’s possible, I recommend you start with that!